NetApp/FSx-ONTAP-samples-scripts/terraform_deployment/README.md

 # Deploy an ONTAP FSX file system using Terraform
-This sample demonstrates how to deploy an FSX for Netapp ONTAP file system, including an SVM and a volume in that file system, using aws Terraform provider.
+This sample demonstrates how to deploy an FSx for NetApp ONTAP file system, including an SVM and a volume in that file system, using aws Terraform provider.
 Follow the instructions below to use this sample in your own environment.

 ## Table of Contents